-Countries and regions in which your account invests, where Campbell has offices or where your account or Campbell otherwise do business are susceptible to natural disasters (e.g., fire, flood, earthquake, storm and hurricane), epidemics, pandemics or other outbreaks of serious contagious diseases.
+Countries and regions in which your account invests, where Campbell has offices or where your account or Campbell otherwise do business are susceptible to natural disasters (e.g., fire, flood, earthquake, storm and hurricane), and epidemics, pandemics (e.g., COVID-19) or other outbreaks of serious contagious diseases.
 The occurrence of a natural disaster or epidemic could, directly or indirectly, adversely affect and severely disrupt the business operations, economies and financial markets of many countries (even beyond the site of the natural disaster or epidemic) and could adversely affect your account's investment program or Campbell's ability to do business.
+The impact of infectious diseases on the health of Campbell's employees could materially disrupt Campbell's business activities and negatively affect Campbell's ability to effectively monitor and manage your account's portfolio and operate your account in general.
+Infectious diseases or other public health crises can result in volatility in financial markets, which may disrupt historical pricing relationships or trends that Campbell's strategies and models are based on, resulting in substantial and sudden losses to your account.
+This risk of loss can be compounded by the fact that in disrupted markets positions may become illiquid and financing might become unavailable.
+Volatility may also make it more difficult or costly to rebalance portfolios or keep them within investment guidelines or targets.

 In addition, terrorist attacks, or the fear of or the precautions taken in anticipation of such attacks, could, directly or indirectly, materially and adversely affect certain industries in which your account invests or could affect the countries and regions in which your account invests, where Campbell has offices or where your account or Campbell otherwise do business.
-Other acts of war (e.g., war, invasion, acts of foreign enemies, hostilities and insurrection, regardless of whether war is declared) could also have a material adverse impact on the financial condition of industries or countries in which your account invests.
+Other acts of war (e.g., war, actual or threatened invasion, acts of foreign enemies, hostilities and insurrection, regardless of whether war is declared) could also have a material adverse impact on the financial condition of industries or countries in which your account invests.